ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ our Matnm th 1 ¡ghi Cylinder Press
+the numbei I nf impressions per
+hour.attainable by the present ; mode of
+feeding, is from lö.UOOlo 20.000.
+Coule
+&#x27; we have the sheets &quot;fed,&quot; to each
+cylinder, a: i the rate of 3,900 per
+hour, we wonlJ have ar impression of
+124,000 per hour, and bc able t&lt; print
+an edition of 120,000 in five hours.&quot; ;
+This press, which is similar to the pair
+o presses on which the Ledger is
+printed, is .&#x27; fed &#x27; i by boys, one to
+each impression cylinder, or eigh i boys
+to each prc.-?.
+I INTERESTING
+STATISTICS.-A gentle 1 man claiming to
 bc a .. friend to the hutnat race,&quot; and
 who keeps the run of facts, figures and
 bailies, hus just laid before &quot; an